ihuntenator/fluent-hec/README.md

 # fluentd-hec

-Using fluentd to read docker container json-file log files, filtering, and output to HEC.
+fluentd with HEC gem to enable output to Splunk.

 ## Build image